glennpierce/alljoyn_python/README.rst

 Port unit tests from c bindings

+Port build to scons for integration into upstream alljoyn

 Add a generic Set and Get to MsgArg that automatically converts the DBus signatures to Python types